umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/README.md

 # Management API

-The Management API delivers headless capabilities built directly into Umbraco.
-The Management API allows for managing everything within the backoffice.
+The Management API delivers headless management capabilities built directly into Umbraco.
+The Management API is used by the backoffice to communicate with the backend.

 The Management API can also be used for Custom apps or Workflows with OpenID Connect.